-AIGA encourages the formation of student groups at colleges and universities and is committed to developing these groups as a way of encouraging students to take the first step in demonstrating a commitment to their professional interest and assisting them in understanding the profession.
-The goal of the student groups is to get the student involved in the local design community, create a community of their own, and help them build leadership skills that will be valuable as they move into the professional world.
+AIGA encourages the formation of student groups at colleges and universities and is committed to developing these groups to encourage students to take the first step in showing a commitment to their professional interest and helping them understand the profession.
+The goal of student groups is to engage students in the local design community, create a community of their own, and help them build valuable leadership skills.

 AIGA NWA Student Group Grant

-The AIGA Northwest Arkansas chapter is providing assistance in the form of grants for its affiliated student groups each semester during the 2018–2019 academic year.
-The Education Committee is dedicated to supporting the cultivation of student groups and their programming at the collegiate level.
+The AIGA Northwest Arkansas chapter provides assistance in the form of grants for its affiliated student groups each semester during the academic year.
+The local board is dedicated to supporting the cultivation of student groups and their programming at the collegiate level.

-A grant with a maximum award of up to $375 will presently be disbursed a single time to all eligible student groups.
-Once a student group is formed, and based on chapter geography, the institutions currently available to apply are: John Brown University; Northwest Arkansas Community College [NWACC]; University of Arkansas, Fayetteville; and University of Arkansas, Fort Smith.
-Future accredited regional institutions and their student groups may be eligible once officially formed, affiliated with AIGA Northwest Arkansas as their chapter, and recognized by the committee.
+A grant with a maximum award of up to $375 will be disbursed a single time per semester to all eligible student groups.
+Future accredited regional institutions and their student groups may be eligible once the group is officially formed, affiliated with AIGA Northwest Arkansas as their chapter, and recognized by the AIGA NWA board.

-To be eligible a student group must satisfy all requirements as outlined below:
+To be eligible, a student group must satisfy all of these requirements:

 - Be an official AIGA Student Group, learn more about starting an AIGA Student Group